kkshinichi/WebDevScrims/README.md

 ## Anything else?
 This will have some broken, unoptimized codes not applicable for public distribution and marketing.
 Please do contact me for any queries/concerns about this repository.

+## More Entries?
+Expect that before April 6th.